Help wanted: Inside the construction industry’s skilled labor shortage

 CONEXPO-CON/AGG 365 investigated several questions behind the industry’s dearth of skilled labor.

 How dire is the need for workers on jobsites?
+What skilled labor jobs are in demand?
 Why is construction work becoming less desirable of an occupation?
 How has the cyclical nature of the industry and the pandemic affected the shortage?
 And what are some solutions to developing the industry’s workforce?

 Skilled labor positions the industry needs the most